Feature discovery

 Feature discovery messages let people know about a new feature.

 These messages highlight a new or recently updated experience.
 Let people know what's changed, and invite them to try something new.
-A feature discovery message should leave your reader feeling:
+A feature discovery message should leave your reader feeling curious, excited, and empowered.

 For more guidance on this messaging type, see the new or updated feature pattern.